pusher/pusher-websocket-swift/README.md

 PusherChannel *privateEncryptedChannel = [pusher subscribeWithChannelName:@"private-encrypted-my-channel"];
 ```

-There is also an additional callback in the connection delegate which can optionally add to listen to
+There is also an optional callback in the connection delegate when you can listen for
-failed decryption events:
+any failed decryption events:

 ```swift
 optional func failedToDecryptEvent(eventName: String, channelName: String, data: String?)